Al Fahidi Historical Neighbourhood: A Journey Through Time

 Whenever I travel, I make it a point to visit at least one traditional market.
 It’s a special oasis that offers a glimpse into the essence of the country, its culture, and the delightful hustle and bustle.
 It’s also the perfect opportunity to find something unique for yourself or as a gift.
 Naturally, I couldn’t miss the Grand Souk, easily accessible from the Al Fahidi Historical Neighbourhood.
 Many of the shops here resemble small, vibrant boutiques, adding a distinctive charm to the space.

 This is an excellent destination to discover handmade crafts and artworks by local artisans.
-The market offers a wide array of local clothing, antique items, perfumes, cosmetics, bags, rugs, and other textiles, as well as dishes, fragrant teas, a variety of spices, and more.
+The souk offers a wide array of local clothing, antique items, perfumes, cosmetics, bags, rugs, and other textiles, as well as dishes, fragrant teas, a variety of spices, and more.
+Don’t forget to bargain—haggling is part of the tradition here.
+I found it usually leads not just to a better price, but also to a fun little chat with the shopkeepers.

 Opening Hours: Grand Souk is typically open daily from 10:00 a.m. to 10:00 p.m., with a midday break from 1:00 to 4:00 p.m.
 On Fridays, it opens later, around 4:00 p.m., and operates until 10:00 p.m.